 A well-written, catchy tagline can bring a marketing campaign to awareness and help people remember you.
 Whether or not one is needed can depend on the type of product or service your company provides.
 However, one only needs to see a great tagline to recognize the powerful impact a creative one has on consumer buying trends.

-See our article "How to make a great tagline?"
+See our article "Steps to Writing a Successful Tagline or Slogan."

 Delivering a consumer-oriented experience means understanding your clients and the solutions they need.

 If it is not clear what value your product or service delivers to the marketplace, then you will be unable to build a compelling brand.
 A clearly communicated value proposition (link) identifies concrete benefits you provide to clients in a way that is differentiating and easily understood.

 A brand promise is a mini mission statement that communicates the value proposition of an offering or product

 It is essentially your agreement with the customer to consistently and reliably uphold a certain standard of service or product quality.
 A credible, authentic pledge with a compelling benefit to customers can separate the best from the rest.
 Think Geico's meaningful "15 minutes or less can save you 15% or more on car insurance" promise.
 When a promise is made and kept, it causes a powerful bond to form with the customer.
 This loyalty is a driving force.